Eligibility and Application

-A: The NAM seeks new, potentially transformative ideas that promote healthy longevity, and Catalyst Awards are intended as seed money to advance innovative ideas and early-stage projects.
-As such, preliminary data are not required as part of the application.
-Applicants may include up to three references to present evidence that suggests the proposed project would be effective, but this is not required.
+A: The NAM seeks new, potentially transformative ideas that promote healthy longevity, and Catalyst Awards are intended as seed money to advance innovative ideas.
+Early-stage projects will also be considered.
+Given that the application describes an idea or an early-stage project, preliminary data are not required.
+Applicants may include up to three references to present evidence that suggests the proposed project would be effective.
 Further, Section II of the application should include a description of how the innovator would implement and test the idea (i.e., in order to demonstrate feasibility).

-Q: If one was not selected as a Catalyst Award recipient in 2020, are they allowed to apply again for 2021 with the same idea?
-[Added 2/3/21]
+Q: If one was not selected as a Catalyst Award recipient, are they allowed to apply again for a future award with the same idea?

-A: Yes, Round 1 (2020) applicants may reapply with the same or similar innovative ideas in the second round (2021).
-The NAM encourages applicants to review the 2021 competition guidelines and look for ways to strengthen their respective applications.
+A: Yes, applicants may reapply with the same or similar innovative ideas in a future Catalyst Award cycle.
+The NAM encourages applicants to review the competition guidelines and look for ways to strengthen their respective applications

-Q: An NAM Catalyst Awardee from Round 1 (2020) plans to apply for an Accelerator Award when the opportunity is available, building off of their initial project.
-In addition, the same team would like to submit an unrelated application in Round 2 (2021) of the NAM Catalyst Award Competition.
-Would submitting another Catalyst Award application in Round 2 affect the team's ability to complete for an Accelerator Award (based on their award-winning Round 1 idea)?
-[Added 2/3/21]
+Q: An NAM Catalyst Awardee from a previous round plans to apply for an Accelerator Award when the opportunity is available, building off their initial project.
+In addition, the same team would like to submit an unrelated application in a second, new Catalyst Award application.
+Would submitting a second Catalyst Award application affect the team's ability to complete for an Accelerator Award (based on their first award-winning idea)?

-A: No, submitting to Round 2 of the NAM Catalyst Awards will not affect Catalyst Awardees’ eligibility for the Accelerator Awards.
+A: No, submitting a second, unrelated application to the NAM Catalyst Awards will not affect Catalyst Awardees’ eligibility for the Accelerator Awards.

 Catalyst Award Details